tytydraco/yessleep/out/Im_turning_into_a_mermaid.md

 I found a phone in her pocket.
 I could have used it to call 911.
 Maybe the healthiest part of her mind left the phone there so I could save myself.
 Instead, I used it to type this post.

 I’ve been doing some thinking.
 I’m not so sure I want to go back to my life without legs.
 I mean, I was miserable before.
 How miserable could I possibly be as a half-body?
-I couldn’t even wait tables anymore.
+I wouldn’t even be able to wait tables anymore.

 Maybe I could live out my last few months as a mermaid.
 It would be brief, it would end painfully, but it would also be bloody cool.